-In NSW, sex work became a legal occupation in 1979.
-At this time NSW became the only state in Australia that amended legislation allowing street based sex work to legally operate in certain areas.
-In 1995 the Disorderly Houses Amendment Act (DHAA) was passed allowing people to run and operate a 'brothel' viewing it as a legitimate land use - equal to any other commercially viable business.
+Sex work, in NSW, became a legal occupation in 1979.
+At this time NSW became the only state in Australia that amended legislation allowing street based sex work to legally operate in certain areas (which is still regulated by the police under the Summary Offences Act).1

+In 1995 the Disorderly Houses Amendment Act (DHAA) 2 was passed allowing people to run and operate a 'brothel' as a legitimate land use - equal to any other commercially viable business.
 This Amendment was passed with bipartisan support, meaning that both Liberal and Labor - the two main parties in parliament - voted for these Amendments.